The Therapist’s Therapist

 • Challenge, not just comfort

-• Someone who sees your defenses and can push them
+• Someone who sees your defenses and pushes back on them

 • Someone who isn’t so fucking proper